The Process of Fertilization

 ℹ️ Note: Even if you go to the bathroom after having sex, and most of the sperm leaks back out, you can still become pregnant.
 Just one of the tiny sperm cells reaching the egg is all it takes.

-This process, called ovulation, takes place about 14 days before the next menstrual period.
+This process, called ovulation, occurs about 14 days before the next menstrual period.
 The egg, situated in the enlarged end of the fallopian tube, can now be fertilized within a maximum of 12-18 hours.
 This means that, in addition to the five days before ovulation, you can still become pregnant for about one day after ovulation.

 How Do You Get Pregnant? — Process of Fertilization

-In order for fertilization to occur, a sperm cell must come in contact and fuse with the egg cell.
+For fertilization to occur, a sperm cell must come in contact and fuse with the egg cell.
 During the fusion, the genetic information of the maternal and paternal cell nuclei combine, forming new genetic information.
 Here, a single sperm is sufficient.

-It takes approximately five days for the fertilized egg to move along the fallopian tube to the uterus in order to implant in the uterine lining.
+It takes approximately five days for the fertilized egg to move along the fallopian tube to the uterus to implant in the uterine lining.
 Once this has occurred, the pregnancy can soon be verified, even by using a standard pregnancy test.

 Gradually the woman's body adjusts to the new situation and she may notice various signs of pregnancy.
 She will miss her next menstrual period.